Joanna Critchley-Peacock

 -Foundation certificate in advanced psychotherapy training (Transactional Analysis)

--Currently undertaking the British Psychological Society Approved Practitioners Certificate and Diploma in Autism and Mental Health
+-Currently undertaking the BPS Approved Practitioners Certificate and Diploma in Autism and Mental Health from the National Centre for Autism and Mental Health

 -Completed CPD in working with neurodivergent clients, trauma, disordered eating.